 If the gNB-CU decides to use UE based TA measurement, it may explicitly request the source gNB-DU and the candidate gNB-DUs to provide the configuration for UE based TA measurement in LTM configuration phase

-Proposal 8: The gNB-CU assigns the ltm-UE-MeasuredTA-ID and ltm-ServingCellUE-MeasuredTA for UE based TA measurement.
+The gNB-CU assigns the ltm-UE-MeasuredTA-ID and ltm-ServingCellUE-MeasuredTA for UE based TA measurement.

-Proposal 9：The gNB-CU indicates the IDs of UE based TA measurement for each candidate cell and source cell to the source gNB-DU via UE context Modification Request message.
+The gNB-CU indicates the IDs of UE based TA measurement for each candidate cell and source cell to the source gNB-DU via UE context Modification Request message.

+Alao check proposals in R3-240357

 Rakuten Mobile.: